-SchoolTutoring Academy’s tutoring programs for Templeton students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Templeton, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 The Narragansett Regional School District serves students in the towns of Templeton, Baldwinville, and Phillipston.
 The district strives to connect curriculum, instruction, and learning as a continuous cycle and does so on the basis of five essential questions: “What do we want our students to know?”
 “Are we using the best instructional methods?”
 “How will we know when they have learned it?”
 “What will we do if they haven’t learned it?”
 “What will we do if they already know it?”
 District programming further promotes student success by offering a multitude of opportunities for growth, including classroom learning, extracurricular activities, sports, and clubs.